open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 ### Asynchronous interface - supported for Python 3.7+

 For Python 3.7+, MMDetection also supports async interfaces.
-It allows not to block CPU on GPU bound inference code and enables better CPU/GPU utilization for single-threaded application.
+By utilizing CUDA streams, it allows not to block CPU on GPU bound inference code and enables better CPU/GPU utilization for single-threaded application.
 Inference can be done concurrently either between different input data samples or between different models of some inference pipeline.

 See `tests/async_benchmark.py` to compare the speed of synchronous and asynchronous interfaces.